mokiat/lacking/README.md

 ### Dem Cows

 Fly around in a plane and use a hanging club to pop cow balloons.
-As it uses semi-realistic aerodynamic physics it is best played with a gamepad.
-There wasn't enough time to balance this game so winning it with keyboard is nearly impossible.
+As it uses semi-realistic physics it is best played with a gamepad and care should be taken regarding stall and speed.
+There wasn't enough time to balance this game.
+Winning it with keyboard is nearly impossible.

 [![Dem Cows](example-dem-cows.png)](https://mokiat.itch.io/dem-cows)